coralogix/terraform-provider-coralogix/docs/resources/tco_policies_logs.md

 - `archive_retention_id` (String) Allowing logs with a specific retention to be tagged.
 - `description` (String) The policy description
 - `enabled` (Boolean) Determines weather the policy will be enabled.
 True by default.
 - `severities` (Set of String) The severities to apply the policy on.
-Can be few of ["warning" "error" "critical" "debug" "verbose" "info"].
+Can be few of ["verbose" "info" "warning" "error" "critical" "debug"].
 - `subsystems` (Attributes) The subsystems to apply the policy on.
 Applies the policy on all the subsystems by default. (see [below for nested schema](#nestedatt--policies--subsystems))

 Read-Only: